 2. How should I store leftover pecan pie cheesecake?

 To keep leftovers fresh, cover the cheesecake tightly with plastic wrap or transfer slices to an airtight container.
-Store it in the refrigerator for up to 5 days.
+You can keep it for 5 days in the refrigerator.
 For best results, avoid leaving it at room temperature for extended periods.

 3. Can I freeze pecan pie cheesecake?

 Yes, this cheesecake freezes beautifully.
 Wrap the entire cheesecake or individual slices tightly in plastic wrap and then in aluminum foil.
-Place them in a freezer-safe bag or container to prevent freezer burn.
 Freeze for up to 3 months.
 Thaw in the refrigerator overnight before serving.

 4. What can I substitute for graham crackers in the crust?